ptv-logistics/xserver.net-samples/README.md

 * SymbolsAndLabels - shows how to draw symbols with an attached label tag
 * TourPlanningDemo - shows practices how to use the new xTour 1.18 job api @xServer internet
 * ToursAndStopsMultiCanvas - shows how to build one logical layer containing differrent canvases rendered before and after the xMap labels
+* Circles - shows how to render circles with a geographic radius